 Legal requirement to be on the register

-Nurses and midwives practising in the UK must be on our register
+Nurses and midwives practising in the UK and nursing associates practising in England must be on our register

 The legislation governing the NMC is set out in the Nursing and Midwifery Order 2001 (the Order), together with its associated Statutory Instruments, and extends to the whole of the UK.